Menu

 • be nominated by a Proposer who is a member of the AIP.

-• be an Early Career physicist, where ‘Early Career’ is defined as those individuals who are:
+• be an Early Career physicist, where ‘Early Career’ is defined as those individuals who are either:

-- either in the first 12 years of their career (allowing for any career breaks or part-time study), following the award of a first degree.
+• In the first 12 years of their career (allowing for any career breaks or part-time study), following the award of a first degree.
 To be considered, nominees must be within this period, which ends on 1 July in the year which the medal is to be awarded.
-For example, a person nominated for the 2022 Medal, who has had no career breaks, must have received their first physics related degree no earlier than 1 July 2010;
+For example, a person nominated for the 2026 Medal, who has had no career breaks, must have received their first physics related degree no earlier than 1 July 2014; OR

-- or in the first 6 years of their career (allowing for any career breaks or part-time study), following the award of PhD or an equivalent doctoral degree.
+• In the first 6 years of their career (allowing for any career breaks or part-time study), following the award of PhD or an equivalent doctoral degree.
 To be considered, nominees must be within this period, which ends on 1 July in the year which the medal is to be awarded.
-For example, a person nominated for the 2022 Medal, who has had no career breaks, must have received their PhD or doctoral degree no earlier than 1 July 2016;
+For example, a person nominated for the 2026 Medal, who has had no career breaks, must have received their PhD or doctoral degree no earlier than 1 July 2010;

 • have made contributions in any field of physics which may be presented in a single piece of work or be the sum of several contributions;

-Completion of the Ruby Payne-Scott Medal nomination form .
-This nomination form requires the nominee to provide:
+The online Ruby Payne-Scott Medal nomination form requires the Proposer to provide:

 • A one sentence citation capturing the nature of the work, as well as a longer citation (no more than 300 words) that briefly summarises the nominee’s work in relation to the award application.
 This is to be written for a scientifically literate lay person.
 This will be used for promotion/certificates if the nominee is successful.